On the Gap Between H2 Optimal Control and Disturbance Decoupling: Power Network Optimal Control

 \textbf{Discussions.} We see that compared to $\boldsymbol{F_{H_2}}$, all controllers with subspace constraint~\eqref{eqn:dd_necessary_sufficient} achieved at least $1e4$ higher rates of $H_2$ norm minimization and at least $1e6$ higher rates of DD subspace condition satisfaction.
 We can also observe this in the cumulative error $\int_{0}^T\norm{e(\tau)}_2d\tau$ over increasingly larger noise magnitudes in Figure~\ref{fig:noise_scale}.
-While \emph{all} controllers incur nonzero error over larger magnitudes, controllers $\boldsymbol{F_{dd-H_2}}$, $\boldsymbol{F_\alpha}$, and $\boldsymbol{F_{gain}}$ have significantly lower cumulative errors than $F_{H_2}$, implying greater numerical stability in noise-sensitive applications.
-This demonstrates that the DD condition~\eqref{eqn:dd_necessary_sufficient} is significantly better at enforcing zero $H_2$ norm than SDP-based $H_2$ norm minimization.
+While \emph{all} controllers incur nonzero error over larger magnitudes, controllers $\boldsymbol{F_{dd-H_2}}$, $\boldsymbol{F_\alpha}$, and $\boldsymbol{F_{gain}}$ have significantly lower cumulative errors than $F_{H_2}$. \reviewii{Although the $H_2$ norm differences between SDP-based $H_2$ and DDPF controllers are extremely small, these differences have out-sized impacts in a larger power networks, where noise magnitudes accumulate from additional noise sources and over time.
+Consequently, the SDP-based $H_2$ controlled system output deviates from nominal system output more significantly, as shown in Figure 4.}

-In Table~\ref{tab:controller_comparison}, we observe that~\eqref{eqn:unified_framework} consistently achieves better performance in all performance criteria: $F_{dd-H_2}, F_\alpha, F_{gain}$ achieves the lowest $f_{H_2}, f_\alpha, f_{gain}$, respectively.
+In Table~\ref{tab:controller_comparison}, we observe $F_{dd-H_2}, F_\alpha, F_{gain}$ all outperform $H_2$ and achieve the lowest $f_{H_2}, f_\alpha, f_{gain}$, respectively.
 More critically, the control effort achieved is at least $1e4$ times lower than $\boldsymbol{F_{H_2}}$.
 This suggests that the optimization program~\eqref{eqn:unified_framework} produces more realizable $H_2$ control than classic SDP-based $H_2$ minimization.